| |

-Leaf rubbing is always a popular activity for kids, and now you can turn a classic activity into a cool art technique by using a white crayon!
+Turn leaf rubbing into an incredible art technique by using a white crayon!
 Have you ever tried crayon resist art?
 Find out how to make watercolor resist art for kids.
-All you need is paper, crayons, watercolors, and a handful of real leaves to get started!
+You only need paper, crayons, watercolors, and some real leaves for fantastic fall art activities!

 Pin

-Leaves have amazing arrangement of veins on them.
-It’s called the venation pattern.
-Fall is a time on the year when we love to collect a variety of colorful leaves.
-Here is a fun crayon resist art activity to try with them and show off their patterns!
+Leaves have a fantastic arrangement of veins called the venation pattern.
+Fall is a time of year when we love to collect various colorful leaves.
+Here is a fun crayon-resist art activity to try with them and show off their patterns!

 • Leaves